 We are glad to announce Rohos Logon Key 4.8 with automated control over ‘2FA bypass scenarios’.
 New experimental feature allows to get an immediate push notification on the smartphone when 2FA procedure was avoided during login/unlock or reconnect to console or remote sessions.
 Because of well-known system vulnerabilities that allow RDP session hijacking, never-ending stories with 0-day exploits in RDP protocol or authentication system, unattended remote tools like TeamViewer or 2FA credentials theft during fishing or social engineering – all these lead to unpredictable threat models and risks.

 Rohos Logon commits experimental innovation to address these issues.
-Currently, Rohos Logon Key app uses three simple rules to trigger push notifications in case of 2FA bypass.
-This allows defining response and mitigation in case of unknown vulnerabilities of the authentication procedures.
+Currently, Rohos Logon Key app uses three simple rules to trigger push notifications and lock the session in case of 2FA bypass.
+This allows defining response and mitigation in case of unknown vulnerabilities of the authentication procedure.
 The experimental approach works well for standalone Terminal Servers, AD farms, cloud servers in AWS or Azure, workstations or personal laptops as well.
 In the future, we plan to add more rules and response actions that allow mitigating authentication vulnerabilities of Windows system, Rohos or human factor.
-Rohos Logon Key is the only 2FA application in the world that offers self-control loopback from 2FA login prompt till session desktop.
+Currently, Rohos Logon Key is the only 2FA application in the world that offers self-control backward loopback, starting from the login prompt to the RDP session desktop.
 Read more about how it works.

 Whats new in Rohos Logon Key 4.8: